tania-m/romannumeral/readme.md

 At runtime, and additional folder "logs" is added to hold log files.

 ## Development methodology
 The development of this server is incremental: functionalities are added, improved and refactored over time in iterations.
+This is very similar to the Scrum Agile methodology.
-The first focus was to get a base working version, then to extend and improve business functionalities and finally monitoring and deployment capabilities.
+The first focus was to get a base working version (integer to roman conversion) to get a minimum viable product.
+Then, extend and improve business functionalities, finally monitoring and deployment capabilities.

 All functionalities must be unit tested, especially those used to do the roman numeral conversion (since they are of critical value for this server).
-Also, integration tests need to be written for added routes and functionalities, to verify that the server is capable of responding to requests.
+Also, integration tests need to be written for added routes and functionalities, to verify that the server is capable of responding to requests as expected.

-To finish, routes need to be documented in the project's swagger file.
+To finish, API routes need to be documented in the project's swagger file.
 Code should also be documented.

 ## Tests
 Tests are available in the **test folder**.